Pennsylvania Alcohol Awareness Courses

 Before applying for a bartending license in Pennsylvania, it's essential to ensure you meet the eligibility criteria.
 Generally, individuals who are at least 18 years old can apply for a license to serve beer and wine, while those who are 21 years or older can apply for a license to serve spirits and mixed drinks.

-• Identification: A valid government-issued photo ID, such as a driver's license or passport.
+• Valid government-issued photo ID (e.g., driver’s license or passport)

 It's important to note that the application process and requirements may vary depending on the specific type of bartending license you are applying for.
 It's always advisable to consult the Pennsylvania Liquor Control Board or their website for the most up-to-date information and guidelines.